cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 are not fully synced.

 {% highlight text %}
-Dash Core limits how frequently a masternode can vote on a governance object.
+Lifetioncoin Core limits how frequently a masternode can vote on a governance object.
 A masternode's vote will not be processed if it has been less than 60 minutes since its last vote on that object.
 Additionally, invalid votes can result in the node being banned.